Exciton-Polariton Dynamics in Multilayered Materials

+where $\hat H_\text{ex}$, $\hat H_\text{phn}$ and $\hat H_\text{cav}$ are the bare excitonic, phonon, and cavity Hamiltonians, with $\hat H_\mathrm{ex-phn}$ and $\hat H_\text{ex-cav}$ describing the exciton-phonon and exciton-cavity interactions.
+Note that, for the sake of simplicity, we first restrict our discussion to a simple stacked 1D layered system (extending in $x$ and $z$ directions), as we arrive at the same conclusions when considering the full three dimensional problem as shown in Fig.~\ref{Fig5_3Dcavity}.
+The full three dimensional Hamiltonian is provided in SI.
+Also note that, as schematically illustrated in Fig.~\ref{Fig1_schemband}, we consider the cavity mirrors to be distributed Bragg reflectors (DBR), so we can ignore the formation of surface plasmon polaritons, which exist at metal-dielectric interfaces~\cite{maier2007plasmonics}.
+Here, the last term $\hat H_\text{loss}$ describes cavity photon loss.
+The bare excitonic Hamiltonian is a one-dimensional tight-binding model with one exciton per unit cell, which is given by

-where $\hat{X}^\dagger_{n, m}$ creates an exciton at the site $n$ in the $m$th layer, $ \epsilon_0$ is the onsite energy and $\tau$ is the hopping parameter.
-These layers are stacked parallel to each other with an interlayer spacing of $a_z = 4$ nm, with each site separated laterally by a distance of $a = 1.2$ nm, which corresponds to typical perovskite materials~\cite{Svenja2020FrenkelHolsteinperovskites}.
-In this work, we also consider one phonon degree of freedom (DOF) per site, with the bare phonon Hamiltonian given by
+where $\hat{X}^\dagger_{n, m}$ creates an exciton at the site $n$ in the $m$th layer, $ \epsilon_0$ is the onsite energy and $\tau$ is the nearest-neighbor hopping parameter.
+These layers are stacked parallel to each other with an interlayer spacing of $a_z = 4$ nm, with each site separated laterally along the $x$ direction by a distance of $a = 1.2$ nm, which corresponds to typical perovskite materials~\cite{Svenja2020FrenkelHolsteinperovskites}.
+Therefore, the spatial location of the exciton $\hat{X}^\dagger_{n, m}$ is $R_{n,m} = x_n \vec{e}_x + z_m \vec{e}_z = na \vec{e}_x + ma_z \vec{e}_z$.
+In this work, we also consider one phonon degree of freedom per site, with the bare phonon Hamiltonian given by

 where $\hat{p}_{n,m}$ and $\hat{q}_{n,m}$ are the momentum and position of the phonons with frequency $\omega=1440~\text{cm}^{-1}$~\cite{Svenja2020FrenkelHolsteinperovskites}.
 We consider a typical form of the exciton-phonon coupling~\cite{XuNC2023,troisi2006charge,ArnardottirPRL2020,terry2023theory} described by